Tokioshi/Hapori/README.md

 # Hapori Bot Discord
-Hapori is a official bot Discord made by Tokioshy.
+Hapori is a official bot Discord for Hapori server and made by Tokioshy.
 This bot was created for multi function.
 This bot have a lot of commands where can help Hapori server to grow.
+This project was closed, which mean no one can see this code AKA private repository.